howjeejyee/Project-One/README.md

 1. Implement the card library so when the card is dealt, it will not only show the value of the card, it will also have image on it.
 2. Restricting the betting part by implementing *Chips System*, where Player can only bet using the chip.
+3. Upgrading the gameplay, such as either Player or Dealer gets 21 points, or what we call Blackjack will directly wins the game when only be deal two cards.
+Player will get 1.5 multiplier when they win it this way.
-3. Making the game into multiplayer.
+4. Making the game into multiplayer.
-4. Adding sound effect when Player win or lose.
+5. Adding sound effect when Player win or lose.

 This are my current planning to update this project in the future.
 Hope you all enjoy the game and have fun!